Fatal Car Accident Injuries

 In the event of fatal car accident injuries, it is important to understand the legal implications, medical considerations, and support options available for the loved ones affected.
 Learn more about navigating this difficult situation.

-Free Case Review
+Free Case Evaluation

-Fatal car crash injuries can happen instantly, or over time as the victim gradually succumbs to the initial conditions sustained during a wreck.
+Fatal car crash injuries can happen instantly, or over time as the victim gradually succumbs to the initial injuries sustained during a wreck.
 Unfortunately, it appears that these injuries are on the rise as traffic, residential growth, and reckless driving have become far more common in Greenville.
 If you have lost a loved one because of a fatal car accident injury, you have the right to seek compensation from the at-fault party.

 Our Greenville car accident attorneys at David R. Price, Jr., P.A. can explain what you and your family need to know.